The harrowing pain and embarrassment of missing a penalty in a football match are unmatched by virtually any other incident on a pitch.

 And yet, the reality is so much different.
 The pressure of that moment, with all eyes on you and so much riding on it, can make it one of the most stifling things a footballer ever has to contend with.

 Some excel in that moment, others crumble quicker than an economy built on inflated house prices.
-Sadly for Fulham last weekend, Ademola Lookman was in the latter camp.
+Conor Gallagher endured a nightmare moment during Chelsea’s pre-season tour this week, hitting the tamest of penalties during the Blues’ loss to Charlotte FC.

 Some penalties have been so hilariously shocking that they are never forgotten about, even decades later.
-They can become career-defining moments – so how does Lookman’s stack up against the very worst in the history of English club football?
+Here are some of the very worst in the history of English club football.

 The worst penalties ever taken in English football history: